ADULT PSYCHOANALYSIS TRAINING PROGRAM ELEMENTS

 Consultation and Referral Service

-BPSI’s Consultation Service, offered by our Consultation and Referral Committee, can be an excellent source for referrals.
+BPSI’s Referral Service, offered by our Referral Committee, can be an excellent source for referrals.
 The committee provides information and assistance to individuals who are considering psychoanalysis and/or psychoanalytic psychotherapy.
 Committee members meet in consultation with adults, adolescents and children and, whenever possible, provide referrals.

 When appropriate, committee members work to facilitate analytic referrals to Candidates who are willing to take a reduced fee for training purposes.